 So it should come as no surprise that one-on-one discussions have not been effective.

 This is a huge missed opportunity.
 One-on-one discussions are a point of connection between the team leader and the employee.
 They also encourage genuine communication and continual conversation about improvement and goals.
 In addition to this, they are vital “micro-experiences” that just need to work.
-One-on-one discussions done well have a significant impact on the company culture, employee experience and the overall success of the company:
+Well performed one-on-one discussions have a significant impact on the company culture, employee experience, and the overall success of the company:

 - Monthly check-ins reduce the risk of burnout by 34%.